Sustainability Reporting Initiative

 New directors attend orientation and training sessions provided by various members of senior management.
 They are provided with extensive information on the Corporation’s business, its strategic and operational business plans, corporate objectives, operating performance, corporate governance philosophy and financial position.
 The Board further ensures that nominees for new directors fully understand the role of the Board and its Committees and the contributions that individual directors are expected to make.

-In 2018, Board members were provided with the following continuing education tools and activities:
+In 2019, Board members were provided with the following continuing education activities:

-- Presentation on Innovation: Battery and Storage Technology on August 13, 2018
+- Presentation on Innovation: Batteries and other technologies on December 16, 2019

-- Presentations on Corporate Governance recent developments and trends on March 26 and September 26, 2018
+- Presentation on Corporate Governance recent developments and trends on October 22, 2019

-The Corporation also subscribes to a Global membership with the Institute of Corporate Directors.
-This membership ensures that the Corporation’s directors benefit from and have access to quality up-to-date information, tools and training.
+The Corporation also subscribes to a Global membership for the Board with the Institute of Corporate Directors.
+This membership ensures that the Corporation’s directors benefit from and have access to quality up-to-date information, tools and training and corporate governance issues.

 Our Majority Vote Policy provides the accountability and guidance with respect to the majority voting requirements for the election of directors, including the resignation process.
 At the Annual General Meeting, shareholders vote on each director individually.